-- 654. The City agrees to allocate one hundred twenty thousand dollars (\$120,000) per each year of this agreement to the Tuition Reimbursement Program for the exclusive use of classifications represented hereunder.
+- 637. The City agrees to allocate one hundred twenty thousand dollars (\$120,000) per each year of this agreement to the Tuition Reimbursement Program for the exclusive use of classifications represented hereunder.
 Employees in said classifications may not receive more than five hundred dollars (\$500) per fiscal year from this special allocation.
-Effective July 1, 2007, employees in classifications 2574 Clinical Psychologist and 2575 Research Psychologist may receive up to fifteen hundred dollars (\$1,500) per fiscal year. - 655.
-If any portion of said allocation remains unexpended on June 30th of any fiscal year it shall be carried over to the next fiscal year. - 656.
-The Union shall be sent a quarterly report of the persons who have applied for tuition reimbursements, purpose of reimbursement, and monies allocated. - 657.
+Employees in classifications 2574 Clinical Psychologist and 2575 Research Psychologist may receive up to fifteen hundred dollars (\$1,500) per fiscal year. - 638.
+If any portion of said allocation remains unexpended on June 30th of any fiscal year it shall be carried over to the next fiscal year. - 639.
+The Union shall be sent a quarterly report of the persons who have applied for tuition reimbursements, purpose of reimbursement, and monies allocated. - 640.
 Eligibility.
-Any regularly scheduled full-time or part-time employee within the City service and the School Districts who has served a minimum of one (1) year of continuous service in any class immediately prior to receipt of application may apply for tuition reimbursement.
-Such reimbursement shall be for training courses pertaining to the duties of a higher classification or for the purpose of improving performance in the present classification when such courses are offered by an accredited educational institution. - 658.
+Any regularly scheduled full-time or part-time employee within the City service who has served a minimum of one (1) year of continuous service in any class immediately prior to receipt of application may apply for tuition reimbursement.
+Such reimbursement shall be for training courses pertaining to the duties of a higher classification or for the purpose of improving performance in the present classification when such courses are offered by an accredited educational institution. - 641.
 Expenses.
 The City will reimburse each eligible employee up to \$500 annually for tuition, books, supplies, and other fees for such course if attendance has been approved in advance.
 The City will attempt to make such payment promptly upon the employee's submission of proof of satisfactory completion of the course with a passing grade.
-If the course is not graded, or is not a credited course, an official transcript or other official document shall be deemed evidence of satisfactory completion. - 659.
+If the course is not graded, or is not a credited course, an official transcript or other official document shall be deemed evidence of satisfactory completion. - 642.
 Pre-Approval.
-Application for reimbursement shall be prepared on a form provided by the Department of Human Resources.
+Application for reimbursement shall be prepared through the Online Tuition Reimbursement System provided by the Department of Human Resources.
 Courses require pre-approval by the Appointing Officer (or designee) and the Human Resources Department, neither of which shall be unreasonably denied.
-Such application for tuition reimbursement shall be made prior to the date of enrollment in the course and, if approved by the Appointing Officer (or designee) and the Human Resources Department, reimbursement shall be subject to successful completion of the course.
-No reimbursement shall be made if the employee is eligible to receive reimbursement for said tuition under a Federal or State Veterans benefit program from other public funds. - 660.
+Such application for tuition reimbursement shall be made prior to the date of enrollment in the course and, if approved by the Appointing Officer (or designee) and the Human Resources Department in the Online Tuition Reimbursement System, reimbursement shall be subject to successful completion of the course.
+No reimbursement shall be made if the employee is eligible to receive reimbursement for said tuition under a Federal or State Veterans benefit program from other public funds. - 643.
+Should an employee not have access to the technology necessary for an on-line process, the General Tuition Reimbursement Form will be available through departmental human resources

+- staff, and human resources staff will facilitate the reimbursement process during employee worktime. - 644.
 Repayment.
 If an employee resigns from the City within two (2) years following completion of the training course, the amount of the tuition reimbursement shall be repaid by the employee to the City by cash payment or out of the employee's last pay warrant or, if applicable, retirement earnings.